mdx-workshop/mdx-submissions21/paper.md

 A TFC-TDF [@choi:2019] block consists of a Time-Frequency Convolution (TFC) block and a Time Distributed Fully connected layer (TDF) block.
 A TFC comprises densely connected convolutional blocks containing convolutional neural network layers, Batch Normalization (BN) and ReLU.
 It extracts high-level features from the localized features of the time-frequency dimension.
-A TDF was proposed for Frequency Transformation (FT) [@yin:2020, @choi:2020, @choi:2021], which aims to capture frequency-to-frequency dependencies of the target source.
+A TDF was proposed for Frequency Transformation (FT) [@yin:2020; @choi:2020; @choi:2021], which aims to capture frequency-to-frequency dependencies of the target source.
 @choi:2019 showed that replacing fully convolutional intermediate blocks with TFC-TDF blocks improves separation quality.
 We apply TFC-TDF blocks in the encoder of the original LaSAFT-Net to catch the conditioned source's patterns in an input mixture.

 ## Latent Source

-Music source separation aims to separate arbitrary target instruments set defined by human's definition.
+Music source separation aims to separate hard-labeled target instruments set defined by human's definition.
 However, some musical sub-components can be grouped as a single instrument even if they have different sonic characteristics.
 For example, bass-drum and Hi-hat are included in `drums set' though they have different timbre.
 Arbitrary instruments set, which do not share the common acoustic features, might make a model hinder separating it from a mixture.
 It is even more challenging for conditioned source separation models, which modulate internal features according to a given conditioning symbol.

-Some existing studies adopted latent source analysis [@choi:2020] to relax the problems caused by arbitrary grouped instruments' sets.
+Some existing studies adopted latent source analysis [@choi:2020; @wisdom:2020; @choi:2021] to relax the problems caused by arbitrary grouped instruments' sets.
 They assume that a model can learn a latent source that can deal with a more detailed aspect of sound from a given training dataset.
 For example, a LaSAFT block aims to analyze frequency patterns of latent sources.
 It aggregates the analyzed patterns by computing an attention matrix between latent sources and a given input conditioning symbol (e.g., one-hot encoding vector that specifies which source a user wants to separate).